WarrenGarabrandt/DatabaseRestore/README.md

 As with all programs downloaded from the Internet, you need to be careful and test things before deploying them on a production environment.
 You must set up a test server and test your use-case of the tool to make sure it does what you need without any unacceptable side-effects before deploying it to production.
 If you break something using this tool, please do let me know via a bug report, but ultimately I can't be responsible for other people's use scenarios.
 So BE CAREFUL!

+### Path Considerations

+Argumnents such as paths which contain spaces should be enclosed in double quotes, like this:

+"c:\Program Files\Microsoft SQL Server\Backups"

+A backslash will escape a single character, so \\ will become \, \" will become ", etc.

+Don't put a trailing \ on the end of a folder path, as that will result in escaping the ".

+"c:\Program Files\Test\"

+Will break parsing and become

+c:\Program Files\Test" --the rest of your arguments become part of the path....

+Which will essentially break parsing of the arguments and likely result in unexpected behavior.
+Combining paths will definitely break, as the illegal character " will be used as part of the path.

 ## Future Plans
 Add logging options to allow the program to output to a log file instead of the command window, either appending to an existing file, generating a new log file each time, or replacing the log file.